x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/database-availability-groups/MetaCacheDatabase-setup.md

 These DAG parameters are used to calculate the proper MCDB size on your SSD drives:

-- *AutoDagTotalNumberOfDatabases*: Maximum number of possible active database copies per server that will use MCDB.
+- *AutoDagTotalNumberOfDatabases*: The number of databases in your DAG. i.e. 50.

 - *AutoDagDatabaseCopiesPerDatabase*: The number of active and passive copies each individual database has.